Prenuptial Agreement Lawyers Chicago, Illinois

 There are many reasons why a prenuptial agreement may be beneficial.
 A party may have existing assets or wealth that they want to protect, including income.
 A party may anticipate receiving property in the future, such as inheritances or gifts, or they may be in the fortunate position of having multi-generational wealth in their family.
 Beyond the financial affairs, prenuptial agreements can make any eventual divorce process more efficient, less costly, and less time consuming.

 A prenuptial agreement is only a contract between the parties; as such, it only controls their rights and responsibilities in the event or divorce or, in certain instances, in the event of death of one of the parties during the marriage.
-Prenuptial agreements can and often do make provision for future property, such as inheritances received during the marriage or other expectancies.
+Prenuptial agreements can and often do make provisions for future property, such as inheritances received during the marriage or other expectancies.

 Can a prenup be discarded if both parties agree they don’t want it anymore?